 In May 2011, I began making notes for a Basic D&D game meant to really have a good old-school feel, sticking to the spirit and feel of the original game, but with an original setting.
 (This is a bit of a challenge for me, as I am usually overwhelmed with a desire to reinvent everything.)

 I'd like to keep the game pretty open.
-If we end up with too many players for one table, I will try to run more games, with rotating parties.
-I will post some updates about the game and its scheduling at the NEPA D&D Meetup.com group, but if you really want to play, join the mailing list where we'll be scheduling and discussing the game.
+If we end up with too many players for one group, I will try to run more games, with rotating membership.
+If you want to play, join the mailing list where we'll be scheduling and discussing the game.

 We're playing Basic (B/X) Dungeons & Dragons -- the Moldvay/Cook rules.
 Since it's a pain to get those rules, you can use Labyrinth Lord from Goblinoid Games, which is a very, very close simulacrum of the 1981 rules.
 If you need the rules, you can download them for free online.
 I have a printed copy, but I also have a bunch of copies of the original "red book" rules.
 (You can get these for about $10 on eBay.)